Machine Learning based Efficient QT-MTT Partitioning Scheme for VVC Intra Encoders: Experimental results

-Visual illustrations of partitions of a $64\times64$ \gls{cu} from ground truth and predicted by the proposed \gls{cnn} are given on the first and second rows of \Figure{\ref{fig:cnn_display}}, respectively.
-On the top row, the optimal partitions derived by the \gls{vtm} anchor considered here as the ground truth.
+Visual illustrations of $64\times64$ \gls{cu} partitions from ground truth and \gls{cnn} prediction are given on the first and second rows of \Figure{\ref{fig:cnn_display}}, respectively.
+On the top row, the optimal partitions, derived by the \gls{vtm} anchor, are the ground truth.
 On the bottom row, the partitions predicted by the \gls{cnn} are displayed with color codes based on their probabilities.
-The color code varies from red to blue with a probability ranging between 0.3 and 1 and gray color for probabilities below 0.3.
+The color code varies from red to blue with a probability ranging between 0.3 and 1, and the gray color represents probabilities below 0.3.
 The partitions for \gls{qp} 37 is shallow with a maximum of three depths and two \glspl{cu} of size $32\times32$.
-Its \gls{cnn} prediction is relevant with each edge defined as a split with a probability higher than 0.9.
-For the other edges that are not defined as a split, the probability are lower than 0.3 except six edges predicted with probabilities between 0.3 and 0.4.
-Compared to the \gls{qp} 37 partition, the \gls{qp} 27 configuration is partitioned deeper and is harder to predict efficiently.
-The figure shows that each edge determined as a split have a probability higher to 0.3 except the \gls{tt} split and some \glspl{cu} are predicted deeper.
+Its \gls{cnn} prediction is relevant, with each edge defined as a split with a probability higher than 0.9.
+For the other edges that are not defined as a split, the probability values are lower than 0.3 except for six edges predicted with probabilities between 0.3 and 0.4.
+Compared to the \gls{qp} 37 partitions, the \gls{qp} 27 configuration is partitioned deeper and is harder to predict efficiently.
+The figure shows that each edge determined as a split has a probability higher than 0.3 except the \gls{tt} split, and some \glspl{cu} are predicted deeper.